pmelsted/bifrost/README.md

 # Bifrost

-### Highly Parallel and Memory Efficient Construction of a Colored Compacted de Bruijn Graph
+### Highly parallel construction and indexing of colored and compacted de Bruijn graphs

 * **Build**, **index** and **color** the compacted de Bruijn graph
 * **No need to build the uncompacted** de Bruijn graph